dogkisser/thing/Readme.md

-## Have
+## Want

 - type things out automatically while blocking user input and hit enter

-## Want

 - save porn in random places on the disk
 - manipulate or text or censor text on the clipboard
 - replace images with porn